caillouoliveira/CaluOliveira/ReadMe.md

 🎯 Focusing on being a better person, achieving my dreams and learning other languages.

-❤️ You can contact me at 💌calu.oliveira@icloud.com
+❤️ You can contact me by 💌calu.oliveira@icloud.com

 ### Quem sou eu?